-The coordinator is responsible for ensuring that everything is working and that everyone is setup and knows how to do their role.
+The room coordinator is responsible for ensuring that all equipment is working, and that all necessary volunteers are present, set up, and know how to do their role.
 If someone does not arrive in time, then the coordinator must find someone to replace them, or take their place.

-The sound technician operates the audio mixer and is responsible for ensuring that the audio that is being streamed and recorded as well as the sound in the room itself is intelligible.
-The sound technician must know how to operate the audio devices and mixer that he uses, as this role is critical for not only the video streaming and recording, but also for the talk itself.
+The sound technician operates the audio mixer and is responsible for ensuring that audio is clear and intelligible on the stream and recordings as well as in the room itself.
+The sound technician must know how to operate the audio devices and mixer, as this role is critical for not only the video streaming and recording, but also for the talk itself.

 The channels on the mixer are labelled, indicating to what device each one corresponds.
-The common audio inputs are the wireless and headset mics, the speaker’s computer and the ambient mics (to get the room sound).
-As outputs, we have the streaming/recording and the room speakers, which are controlled by sliders on the right side of the mixer.
+The common audio inputs are the wireless and headset mics, the speaker’s computer, and the ambient mics (to get the room sound).
+The outputs include the streaming/recording and the room speakers, which are controlled by sliders on the right side of the mixer.